blee0128/personal-website-on-aws/README.md

   - Click "Create pipeline"

 Notes:
-- For first time user, you will encounter an error in the Build section, because there does not exist a YAML file for the buildspec.
+- For first time user, you will encounter an error in the Build section, because there isn't a YAML file for the buildspec yet.

 YAML file
 ```text